peter28data/Tableau/README.md

 ---

-Immunology is comprised of two parts, biosimilars and oncology.
+Immunology, in the upper right chart, is comprised of two parts; biosimilars and oncology.
 The market cap total from Immunology is 266.87B.

-This tells us that only 2 of the 20 companies have revenue/market cap data points labeled as immunology.
+The Market Cap chart in the upper left of the dashboard shows only 2 of the 20 companies have revenue/market cap data points labeled as immunology.
 This makes the analysis of healthcare companies unclear.
 There should be data points from more than 2 companies.

 Due to the Category chart not having all data points labeled correctly we can remove this chart from the dashboard to focus on other insights provided.